 in 2019 we opened up our warehouse to the public giving you access to the 150+ pre-owned motorcycles in the South West.

-2020 was another year of big changes with the introduction of the Dainese Pro-Store, All new Service Department and Barber 53.
-We also heavily invested in a state of the art service Department, meaning your motorcycles are getting the very best service.
-Barber 35 is a collaboration between Bridge and R&G Barbershop of Crediton, offering a range of services including haircuts, face masks and beard trims.
+2020 was another year of big changes with the introduction of the Dainese Pro-Store, The new Service Department, and Barber 53.
+We also heavily invested in a state-of-the-art service department, meaning your motorcycles are getting the very best service.
+Barber 35 is a collaboration between Bridge and R&G Barbershop of Crediton, offering a range of services including haircuts, face masks, and beard trims.

-2021 saw both Bridge Honda and Bridge Yamaha receive major upgrades.
+2021 saw both Bridge Honda receive major upgrades.

-Honda received major changes including the removal of the old Honda workshop and sales office to create a wide, open planed space.
+Honda received major changes including the removal of the old Honda workshop and sales office to create a wide, open-planned space.
 The new space now accommodates a designated Gold Wing area as well as a Honda customer seating area.

 Bridge continues to expand and improve every year.